yufeifly/dotfiles/vim/README.md

 Enter :GoInstallBinaries in vim page.
 This will download all the dependancies.
 Make sure that you have VPN or VPS.

 ## 5. easy way to configure for all users
-Thank to the source command, we can only have one copy of vimrc file.
-For a user, we create a .vimrc file in his HOME diractory and write only one line "source /the/path/to/.vimrc" int it.
+Thanks to the source command, we can only have one copy of vimrc file.
+For a user, we create a .vimrc file in his HOME directory and write only one line "source /the/path/to/.vimrc" in it.